openzipkin/zipkin/zipkin-server/README.md

 Zipkin Server is a Java 1.8+ service, packaged as an executable jar.

 Span storage and collectors are [configurable](#configuration).
-By default, storage is in-memory, the http collector (POST /api/v2/spans endpoint) is enabled, and the server listens on port 9411.
+By default, storage is in-memory, the HTTP collector (POST /api/v2/spans endpoint) is enabled, and the server listens on port 9411.

-Zipkin Server is implemented with [Armeria](https://github.com/line/armeria) and uses [Spring Boot](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) internally for configuration.
-It should not be considered a normal Spring Boot application: custom servers are not supported.
+Zipkin Server is implemented with [Armeria](https://github.com/line/armeria).
+While it uses [Spring Boot](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) internally, Zipkin Server should not be considered a normal Spring Boot application.

+**Custom servers are not supported**

 ## Quick-start